lesserbug/MRV/README.md

 [Narwhal and Tusk](https://github.com/asonnino/narwhal) implementation.

 MRV does not modify worker dissemination, voting, or the Tusk commit rule.
-After Tusk emits a committed sub-DAG, MRV uses authenticated creator, round, parent, and ancestry metadata already present in the committed DAG to derive a deterministic order within that execution slice.
+After Tusk emits a committed sub-DAG, MRV uses authenticated creator and round metadata together with ancestry reconstructed from authenticated parent references to derive a deterministic order within that execution slice.
 Slice membership and the order between slices remain fixed by Tusk.

 This repository is intended for research and benchmarking.
 It is not production software.